 Preheat oven to 180C.

 Beat butter and sugar in a bowl till smooth.
 Add lemon zest and eggs and beat well.
-Mix in sifted flour, baking powder and a small pinch of sea salt to form a dough.
-Gently stir in almonds and Grand Marnier.
+Mix in sifted flour, baking powder and a pinch of sea salt to form a soft dough.
+Gently stir in almonds and Vin Santo.

-Line one to two baking sheets with greaseproof paper.
-Lightly dust bench with flour and using your hands, form three logs approximately 3.5cm wide and 2.5cm high, ensuring they are shorter than the length of the baking sheet/s.
+Line a large baking sheet with grease proof paper.
+Lightly dust bench with flour and using your hands, form three logs approximately 3.5 cm wide and 2.5 cm high.

-Allowing space for the logs to spread as they cook, place them carefully on the baking sheets and bake for approximately 20-25 minutes, until they are golden and dry.
+Allowing space for the logs to spread as they cook, place them carefully on the baking sheet and bake for approximately 20 - 25 minutes, until they are golden and dry.